-We prepared this booklet according to ERISA and other federal and state laws that apply.
+We prepared this booklet according to federal and state laws that apply.
 You and we will interpret it according to these laws.
 Also, you are bound by our interpretation of this booklet when we administer your coverage.

 How Aetna administers this plan